iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 # Motivation

 - Eliminates the [Conflict spamming attack](https://iota.cafe/t/conflict-spamming-attack/232);
-- As conflicts are ignored in the balance computation, they don’t need to be considered during tip selection of the nodes allowing much easier tip selection algorithms leading to increased TPS;
+- As conflicts are ignored in the balance computation, they do not need to be considered during tip selection of the nodes allowing much easier tip selection algorithms leading to increased TPS;
 - By using this approach in combination with an appropriate TSA, during regular use, no honest transaction will ever require re-attaching leading to increased CTPS;
-- Doesn't come with added computation complexity by integrating nicely into already existing algorithms;
+- Does not come with added computation complexity by integrating nicely into already existing algorithms;

 # Detailed design

-First, let's define what it means for a bundle to be:
+First, let's define what it means for a bundle A to be:

-- referenced (indirectly or not) by another bundle: it is in the past cone of this bundle;
+- referenced (indirectly or directly) by bundle B: A is contained in the past cone of B;
-- confirmed: it is referenced by a milestone;
+- confirmed: A is referenced by a milestone;
-- applied: it is confirmed and applied to the ledger state;
+- applied: A is confirmed and applied to the ledger state;
-- ignored: it is confirmed but not applied;
+- ignored: A is confirmed but not applied;
-- conflicting: it would lead to an invalid ledger state if applied;
+- conflicting: A would lead to an invalid ledger state if applied;

 In case of conflicting bundles with White Flag, a node applies only one bundle to the ledger state and ignores all the others.
 For this to work, all the nodes need to be sure they are all applying the same bundle; hence, the need for a